1978–79 Lamar Cardinals basketball team

 The 1978–79 Lamar Cardinals basketball team represented Lamar University during the 1978–79 NCAA Division I men's basketball season.
 The Cardinals were led by third-year head coach Billy Tubbs and played their home games at McDonald Gym in Beaumont, Texas as members of the Southland Conference.
-The Cardinals won the regular season conference championship to receive an invitation to the 1979 NCAA Division I men's basketball tournament where they defeated No. 7 seed in the first round before falling to No. 1 seed and eventual National champion Michigan State and Magic Johnson.
+The Cardinals won the regular season conference championship to receive an invitation to the 1979 NCAA Division I men's basketball tournament where they defeated No. 7 seed Detroit in the first round before falling to No. 1 seed and eventual National champion Michigan State and Magic Johnson.
 Lamar finished the season with a record of 23–9 (9–1 Southland).
 This season was the first of three straight (and four in five years) NCAA Tournament appearances for the Cardinals.